aprogonniy/js_trn/README.md

 --
-Feel free to send me any questions to oprohonnyi@gmail.com.
+Feel free to send me any questions or comments to oprohonnyi@gmail.com.